Knowledge Architecture

 • “Translate this SMM mandala into a UKM-compatible version for AI agents, keeping ring intent identical.”

-• “Design a weekly ritual that walks through each SMM ring for [team or persona].”
+• “Design a weekly review ritual that walks through each SMM ring for [team or persona].”